 What cyst ICD codes can I use?

-This ICD-10 code is meant to be used on a patient confirmed to have a sebaceous cyst, which is a type of cyst that forms under the skin.
-It can form anywhere.
-It’s also a non-painful lump.
+- L72.3 - Sebaceous cyst: This ICD-10 code is used for a patient confirmed to have a sebaceous cyst, which forms under the skin.
+It can develop anywhere on the body, including the scrotum or vulva.

 Are these cyst ICD codes billable?

-Clinical information about cysts:
+Clinical information about cysts

 - Cysts are closed sac-like structures that can be filled with fluid, pus, or other materials.